A Smoothed GMM for Dynamic Quantile Preferences Estimation: Monte Carlo

 Now we present results for the empirical bias and RMSE for the three parameters of interest, $(\tau,\beta_{1},\beta_{0})$.
 We consider three sample sizes $n\in\{1500,3000,5000\}$.
 The number of replications is 1000.

-\cref{tab:sim:DGP1-2} reports the bias and RMSE of the smooth GMM estimator proposed in this paper using both the DGPs.
+\cref{tab:sim:DGP1-2} reports the percentage bias and RMSE of the smooth GMM estimator proposed in this paper using both the DGPs.
 The smoothing bandwidth is from \citeposs{KaplanSun17} plug-in bandwidth, which ranges from 0.92 to 2.61 in DGP 1 and from 6.0 to 37.7 in DGP 2.
 We report the simulation results with other small bandwidths in \cref{tab:sim:DGP:all} in the Appendix.
-The results pattern are similar, indicating the estimation is robust to the smoothing bandwidth, when the smoothing is small.
+The results patterns are similar, indicating the estimation is robust to the smoothing bandwidth, when the smoothing is small.

-In \cref{tab:sim:DGP1-2}, all the parameters are estimated well with small bias.
-The bias of $\tau$ is less than 0.01.
-The bias and RMSE decrease as we increase the sample size.
-The estimates in DGP 2 have a relative larger bias and RMSE than in DGP 1, which reflects the challenges of estimation in DGP 2.
-Still, the estimates in DGP 2 have very small bias with larger sample sizes.
-For example, it has 0.006 bias in $\tau$ and up to 0.1 bias in other coefficients with $n=5000$.
+In \cref{tab:sim:DGP1-2}, all the parameters are estimated well with small percentage bias.
+The percentage bias of $\tau$ is less than 2\%.
+The corresponding absolute value of bias of $\tau$ is less than 0.01.
+The bias and RMSE decrease towards zero as we increase the sample size.
+The estimates in DGP 2 have a relatively larger percentage bias and RMSE than in DGP 1, which reflects the challenges of estimation in DGP 2.
+Still, the estimates in DGP 2 have a very small percentage bias with larger sample sizes.
+For example, it has 0.8\% bias (0.006 in absolute value) in $\tau$ and up to 3\% bias in other coefficients with $n=5000$.
 Overall, the simulations provide numerical evidence that the proposed methods perform well in finite samples.